Skip to main content

 Lock Storage

-Locks are stored as objects in the repository:
+Locks are stored as JSON objects in the repository under index/:

-• Content: JSON metadata (operation, holder, timestamps, shared flag)
+• Content: JSON metadata (operation, holder, acquired_at, expires_at, is_shared)

-• Unencrypted: Lock files are stored in plaintext for debuggability
+• Unencrypted: Lock objects are stored in plaintext for debuggability

 Understanding Lock Information